Frederick Sykes: Military career

 With the outbreak of the First World War, Royal Flying Corps squadrons were deployed to France in August 1914.
 Although the configuration and effectiveness of the deployed forces owed much to Sykes, as a middle-ranking officer he lacked the seniority thought necessary for command in the field.
 General Henderson became the general officer commanding the Royal Flying Corps in the Field and Sykes acted as his chief of staff from 5 August 1914.
 On 22 November 1914, Henderson was appointed General Officer Commanding the 1st Division and Sykes took up command of the Royal Flying Corps in the Field.
 However, Sykes did not spend long in command.
 The decision to post Henderson and replace him with Sykes was not to Lord Kitchener's liking and he ordered a reversal of the posting.
 On 21 December 1914, Henderson resumed command of the Royal Flying Corps in the Field and Sykes was granted the temporary rank of colonel and once again made his chief of staff.
-He was promoted to the substantive rank of brevet lieutenant colonel on 18 February 1915.
+He was promoted to the brevet rank of lieutenant colonel on 18 February 1915.
 With the rapid expansion of the corps, there was a growing debate between those who believed that the corps should remain under central control and those who hoped that its units could be placed under the control of the corps or divisional commanders.
 Unsurprisingly as chief of staff, Sykes took the former view and following increasing arguments, Sykes was posted on 26 May 1915 being placed at the disposal of the Admiralty.

 Sykes visited the Dardanelles to investigate the confused air situation and after writing a report he was appointed as the Officer Commanding the Royal Naval Air Service Eastern Mediterranean Station on 24 July 1915 with the rank of colonel second commandant in the Royal Marines as well as the rank of Wing Captain in the Royal Naval Air Service.
-This made Sykes the air commander for the Dardanelles Campaign.
+This made Sykes the air commander for the Gallipoli campaign.
 During this time he acted on the recommendations of his report, building up air forces that sunk several Turkish ships.
 He was honoured as Companion of the Order of St Michael and St George on 14 March 1916 and mentioned in despatches on 16 March 1916.